Legal Insurance

 Your doctor can walk you through each topic and explain your options.
 It can be a challenging process, so take your time.

 Once you’ve made up your mind, you’ll need to document your directives in the form of a living will.
-Some states may require the form to be signed by a witness and/or notarized.
+Some states have forms you can fill out, while some allow you to create your own.
+Check what your state requires.
 Clearly spell out what you want done in each situation so there’s no room for misinterpretation.

 Appointing a healthcare proxy

-It’s not necessary to choose a healthcare proxy, but many people do.
-Your healthcare proxy will be the individual named in your living will to carry out your medical directives.
+If you appoint a healthcare proxy, they can be named in your living will as a person who to carry out your medical directives.
 Proxies can be family members, close friends, or an attorney.
 They may also be referred to by a different name in your state, including:

 • Patient advocate